NYU-RTS/rts-docs/docs/hpc/05_submitting_jobs/01_slurm_submitting_jobs.md

 [NetID@log-1 ~]$ gnuplot
 gnuplot> test
 ```
 If a window opens on your display with a gnuplot test window, you know that Xforwarding is working.
-Please see [SSH Tunneling and X11 Forwarding](../02_connecting_to_hpc/02_ssh_tunneling_and_x11_forwarding.md) for details.
+Please see the [X11 Forwarding](../02_connecting_to_hpc/02_x11_forwarding.md) section for details.

 ### Request Resources